noahzeldin/dissertation/mt_music_analysis_write_up.md

 this: Three feature eleven pitches, one features ten, another features nine, while four feature eight.
 The three pieces that feature eleven pitches (2b.
 “Lob der U.S.S.R.”, 9. “Ändere die Welt” and 12b.
-“Wir sind der Abschaum der Welt”) contain politically neutral texts,\[8\] which I think is no coincidence, as an expanded tonal vocabulary arguably makes the text less comprehensible.
+“Wir sind der Abschaum der Welt”) contain politically neutral texts,\[10\] which I think is no coincidence, as an expanded tonal vocabulary arguably makes the text less comprehensible.
 (I discuss the relationship between musical complexity and textual content at length below.)
-The chromaticism of several important pieces arguably demonstrates that although Eisler clearly reduced textural complexity, he decided against a comparably universal reduction for pitch and tonality.
-Perhaps this was a way for him to balance the demands of composing a politically charged work for non-professional musicians, while retaining modernist elements.
+The chromaticism of several important pieces arguably demonstrates that although Eisler clearly reduced textural complexity, he decided against a comparably universal reduction for pitch and tonality.\[11\] Perhaps this was a way for him to balance the demands of composing a politically charged work for non-professional musicians, while retaining modernist elements.